 People are made to be loved, not controlled.
 The more you try to control your partner, the more you will push him or her away from you and the less love there will be left between you two.
 Give up control and allow the ONE you love to just be.
 Allow the person you love to be who they are and not who you want them to be.

 3. Give up possessiveness

-No matter how long you two have been together and no matter if you are married and have 10 children together or not, you do not posses your partner.
+No matter how long you two have been together and no matter if you are married and have 10 children together or not, you do not possess your partner.
 He/she is not your propriety.
 You both are two separate entities and just as you are separate from him, so is she separate from you.
 Give up possessiveness and allow your partner to breathe.
-Give him/ her the space and freedom they truly deserve and watch how much more beautiful your relationship becomes.
+Give him/ her space and freedom they truly deserve and watch how much more beautiful your relationship becomes.

 4. Give up criticism

 Give up the need to criticize every little thing your partner does or doesn’t do and instead start appreciating those many things that made you fall in love with this person in the first place.
 Seek to praise not to criticize.
 Keep in mind that you attract more bees with honey than you do with vinegar.

 “Compliments and criticism are all ultimately based on some form of projection.” ~ Billy Corgan